mhi1001/docker-comwell/README.md

 - [Docker](https://www.docker.com/get-started)

-The database should be seeded automatically by db-seed.
+The database should be seeded automatically by db-seed so you shouldn't need to do anything about data.<br>

+Access commwell with localhost:3000.
+Alternatively use your own machine IP, e.g: 192.168.1.100:3000

+## Test User to login
+username: testuser<br>
+password: testpassword
 ### Step 1: Clone the Repository

 ```bash